slashlifeai/effect-builder/specs/guides/DIRECTINGAI.md

 # Directing AI in Development

-This guide outlines how to effectively use AI to assist in developing the @effect/builder project, focusing on our specification-driven development approach.
+This guide outlines how to effectively use AI to assist in developing the effect-builder project, focusing on our specification-driven development approach.

 ## Specification-Driven Development